Star Wars (film): Marketing

 Fox gave Star Wars little marketing support beyond licensed T-shirts and posters.
 The film's marketing director, Charley Lippincott, had to look elsewhere for promotional opportunities.
 He secured deals with Marvel Comics for a comic book adaptation and with Del Rey Books for a novelization.
 A fan of science fiction, Lippincott used his contacts to promote the film at San Diego Comic-Con and elsewhere within the science-fiction community.

-The film's teaser trailer was released in late 1976, with Malachi Throne as the narrator.

 Release

 MPAA rating

 When Star Wars was submitted to the Motion Picture Association of America's rating board, the votes for the rating were evenly split between G and PG.
 In an unusual move, Fox requested the stricter PG rating, in part because it believed the film was too scary for young children, but also because it feared teenagers would perceive the G rating as "uncool".
-Lucasfilm marketer Charley Lippincott supported Fox's position after witnessing a five-year-old at the film's preview become upset by a scene in which Darth Vader chokes a rebel captain.
+Lucasfilm marketer Charley Lippincott supported Fox's position after witnessing a five-year-old at a preview screening become upset by a scene in which Darth Vader chokes a rebel captain.
 Although the board initially opted for the G rating, it reneged after Fox's request and applied the PG rating.

 First public screening

 On May 1, 1977, the first public screening of Star Wars was held at Northpoint Theatre in San Francisco, where American Graffiti had been test-screened four years earlier.
+(Note: Attributed to multiple references:)